Langerfeld

 Langerfeld is a borough of the German city of Wuppertal.

 On 24 June 2018, an explosion in the area damaged an apartment complex and surroundings.
-The blast was powerful and destroyed the three top floors of the block, and also destroying a parked car.
+The blast was powerful and destroyed the three top floors of the block and a parked car.
 The impact caused fires inside the building.
 Twenty-five people were injured, five of them seriously.
 The explosion's cause is unknown and still under investigation.